🥶 🧊 😓 🥋 👊 🌨️ 🏔️ ❄️

 Today we continue the ritual at our dōjō as a way to start the New Year off with renewed spirit.
 It goes along with other “spirt forging” shugyo traditions such as its sister summer training (sochu geiko) and New Year ’s Eve (Toshi Goshi geiko).

-This year we were hoping for snow ❄️ but instead we got freezing rain 🌨️.
+It doesn’t have to snow… in 2020 instead of a blizzard ❄️ we got freezing rain 🌨️.
 We decided, why not use the weather to our advantage!
 Balancing a cup of icy cold water is a great tool to train both body stability and balance.
 Performing kihon, while holding the 🥤(without spilling it) turned out to be fun and challenging 🥋 👊.
 Spoiler alert, we had a few frozen hands 😂.

 However, it wasn’t until recently that most folks ever heard of kangeiko… and we have Cobra Kai 🐍 to thank.
 Watching Johnny, Daniel, and the gang on Netflix has become a guilty pleasure of mine, and if you haven’t tuned in it’s definitely binge-worthy.
 While their karate is subpar at best, like millions other, I tune in for the nostalgia.
 It doesn’t disappoint.
 It also interjects some pretty interesting cultural traditions that only keen budoka pick up on.
 I love hidden gems 💎 💎 💎.

 Kangeiko in Cobra Kai

 Cobra Kai Season 2 Ep.
 7 “Lull” (2018)